-If your typical sales cycle is six to nine months, ninety percent of the sales you book in 2018 will either a) be won by the end of June, or b) in the sales pipeline by the end of June.
+If your typical sales cycle is six to nine months, statistically, ninety percent of the sales booked in 2023 will either a) close by the end of June or b) be in the sales pipeline by the end of June.

 The remaining ten percent of sales will likely comprise small, non-strategic deals, typically from current customers.
 If your organization does not have a calendar year-end, substitute June for the last month of your second quarter.

 If you are a salesperson that creates an opportunity in July with a ~6–9 month sales cycle, the earliest you could expect to close it would be December or January of the following year (~6 months).
 Still, more than likely, it would be Q1 of the following year.